Donate!

 If you need to rehome your pet, the best option is for you to keep the animal in your home until another home can be found.
 This will reduce stress on your pet and help ensure a safe and lasting transfer.
 Please consider the following options when looking to rehome:

-• Be sure to stay in touch with the person who takes your animal.
+- Stay in touch with the person who takes your animal.

 If the animal you are relinquishing is not a cat or dog, please contact these groups: